drakkan/sftpgo/README.md

 ## REST API

-SFTPGo exposes REST API to manage users and quota, to backup and restore users and to get real time reports for the active connections with possibility of forcibly closing a connection.
+SFTPGo exposes REST API to manage users and quota, to backup and restore users and to get real time reports of the active connections with possibility of forcibly closing a connection.

 If quota tracking is enabled in `sftpgo` configuration file, then the used size and number of files are updated each time a file is added/removed.
-If files are added/removed not using SFTP or if you change `track_quota` from `2` to `1`, you can rescan the user home dir and update the used quota using the REST API.
+If files are added/removed not using SFTP/SCP or if you change `track_quota` from `2` to `1`, you can rescan the users home dir and update the used quota using the REST API.

 REST API is designed to run on localhost or on a trusted network, if you need HTTPS and/or authentication you can setup a reverse proxy using an HTTP Server such as Apache or NGNIX.